 Churros!
 We love them with Dulce de Leche!
 In Brazil, churros are sold on many street corners and the Brazilians have their own style of churros - they fill them with anything from guava pasta, chocolate and the most popular of course is Dulce de Leche!
 After this last trip to Brazil, we knew we needed a recipe using our honey.
-We asked Regina to create one for us using our Aroeira honey, its a Brazilian Pink Pepper honey which has won many awards and it tastes so delicious with baked goods.
-We think its perfect for this recipe.
+We asked a friend to create one for us using our Aroeira honey.
+It is a Brazilian Pink Pepper honey which has won many awards and it tastes so delicious with baked goods.
+We think it's perfect for this recipe.
 I think our new Eucalyptus honey could also work well here. =) Indulge a little and make a batch of these this holiday season!

 Servings: about 30-35 churros